tgquintela/pySpatialTools/README.md

 pySpatialTools is useful for complex topological systems with different type of spatial data elements and feature data elements in which we are not able to study alls at once because of the data size.

-pySpatialTools could be not recommendable for treating some specific problems with homogeneous and/or regular data which could be treated with other python packages, as for example [*computational linguistics*](http://www.nltk.org/), *computer vision* or *grid data* ([scipy.ndimage](http://docs.scipy.org/doc/scipy/reference/ndimage.html) and [openCV](https://opencv-python-tutroals.readthedocs.org/en/latest/#)) or others.
+pySpatialTools could be not recommendable for treating some specific problems with homogeneous and/or regular data which could be treated with other python packages, as for example *computational linguistics*([nltk](http://www.nltk.org/)), *computer vision* or *grid data* ([scipy.ndimage](http://docs.scipy.org/doc/scipy/reference/ndimage.html) and [openCV](https://opencv-python-tutroals.readthedocs.org/en/latest/#)) or others.

 # Technical considerations